excalidraw/excalidraw/README.md

 **At the moment, self-hosting your own instance doesn't support sharing or collaboration features.**

-We are working towards providing a full-fledged solution for self hosting your own Excalidraw.
+We are working towards providing a full-fledged solution for self-hosting your own Excalidraw.

 ## Contributing